 BOGART'S (E. 59th St. between 2nd and 1st Avenues)

-Its distinguishing characteristic was the fact that it was within spitting distance of the Queensboro Bridge.
+Its distinguishing characteristic was that it was within spitting distance of the Queensboro Bridge.
 It had a piano in the front of the bar.

 BOOTS & SADDLE (76 Christopher St.)

 After "gracing" the corner near the famed Village Cigar in Sheridan Square for 41 years, Boots & Saddle (lovingly referred to by some as Bras & Girdles) closed in the spring of 2015.
-Although I went inside just once, taking a 15-second look-see, I feel like I've been to it often since I've walked by it thousands of times.
-However, this closing did not mean the end for B&S as it was been reincarnated a block south on 7th Ave.
+Although I went inside just once, taking a 15-second look-see, I feel like I've been to it often since I walked by it thousands of times.
+However, this closing didn't mean the end for B&S, as it was reincarnated a block south on 7th Ave.
 South in a space that used to be Actors Playhouse, a cozy space for off-off-Broadway shows (and where Naked Boys Singing had a long run).
 Alas, the new location didn't meet with success and it closed after only a few years.

 BOY BAR (15 St. Mark's Place)